nim-lang/Nim/doc/manual.rst

 Since Nim generates C++ directly, any destructor is called implicitly by the C++ compiler at the scope exits.
 This means that often one can get away with not wrapping the destructor at all!
 However when it needs to be invoked explicitly, it needs to be wrapped.
-But the pattern language already provides everything that is required for that:
+The pattern language provides everything that is required:

 .. code-block:: nim
   proc destroyFoo(this: var Foo) {.importcpp: "#.~Foo()".}